rvm/rvm-capistrano/README.md

 - `:rvm_install_ruby_params` - parameters for ruby, example `--patch railsexpress`
 - `:rvm_install_pkgs` - array of packages to install with `cap rvm:install_pkgs`
 - `:rvm_add_to_group` - user name to add to `rvm` group when RVM is installed with `:rvm_type` `:system`, by default it's the user name that runs deploy

+- `:rvm_require_role` - allows using RVM for only one role, useful when database is separated, it has to be defined before `require 'rvm/capistrano'`
+ - `:app` - use RVM only on servers defined for role `:app`
+ - `:rvm` - use RVM only on servers defined for role `:rvm` - where not all `:app` servers support RVM
+ - `<role>` - any other role that is defining servers supporting RVM

 ## Tasks